 - ensure that only authorised code can be introduced to OT environments and run, by controlling removable storage media and connected devices, implementing application control where possible, and considering the use of code signing

-- use vendor-supported applications and operating systems, and patch associated security vulnerabilities in a timely manner as soon as possible within the constraints of system uptime requirements – note the lack of availability of patches for a proportion of security vulnerabilities specific to OT assets which are deemed too difficult to fix or the associated equipment is no longer supported by the vendor
+- use vendor-supported applications and operating systems, and patch associated vulnerabilities in a timely manner as soon as possible within the constraints of system uptime requirements – note the lack of availability of patches for a proportion of vulnerabilities specific to OT assets which are deemed too difficult to fix or the associated equipment is no longer supported by the vendor

 - refer to additional guidance available from the US National Security Agency, the US Department of Energy and the US National Institute of Standards and Technology.